Sigujana

-Sigujana kaSenzangakhona (died 1816) was chief of the Zulu people in 1816.
+Sigujana kaSenzangakhona (died 1816) was King of the Zulu people in 1816.
 He was the son of Senzangakhona kaJama and half-brother of Dingane kaSenzangakhona and Shaka kaSenzangakhona.
 He succeeded his father c.
 1816.
 His mother was Bhibhi kaSompisi.
 Shortly after he became chief, he was murdered by his half-brother, Shaka.
 It is disputed whether Shaka had him assassinated, or Shaka himself killed Sigujana by stabbing him.
-His birth date is unknown, but he died in 1816, shortly after he had become chief.
+His birth date is unknown, but he died in 1816, shortly after he had become King.